OHDSI/StudyProtocolSandbox/SkeletonPredictionStudy/readme.md

 Instructions To Share Package
 ===================

-- Share the package by adding it to the OHDSI/StudyProtocolSandbox github repo and get people to install by:
+- Share the package by adding it to the 'ohdsi-studies' github repo and get people to install by:
 ```r
   # get the latest PatientLevelPrediction
   install.packages("devtools")